m-aciek/attributivegettext/README.md

     msgid "Select {} to change"
     msgstr "Wybierz {.accusative} do zmiany"

-Languages that use grammatical cases of nouns are: German, Polish, Czech.
+Languages that use grammatical cases of nouns are: Armenian, Assamese, most Balto-Slavic languages, Basque, most Caucasian languages, most Dravidian languages, German, Icelandic, Japanese, Korean, Latin, Sanskrit, Tibetan, the Turkic languages and the Uralic languages.

 #### Fallback